anthonykasza/hdc_experiments/README.md

 VSA Uses
 --------
 - language
-  - ngrams, where n can be letters, words, sentences, or any symbol
+  - n-grams (aka k-mers), where n can be letters, words, sentences, or any symbol
   - 't' = [101..111]
   - 'h' = [010..001]
   - 'e' = [101..110]